mzakany23/mczlabs.perfin/README.md

 This repo aims to aid in the munging, ingestion, and viewing of personal finance transactions gathered through bank csv report exports.

-It originally used plaid for data pipe but I've found working with csv's more reliable (working with source vs. middleman).
+It originally used plaid for data pipe but I've found working with csv's more reliable.

 ## Quick Start